-Viking Supply Ships AB is the parent company of a Swedish shipping group domiciled in Gothenburg, Sweden.
-The Group conducts its business in four segments: Ice-Classed Anchor Handling Handling Tug Supply Ships (AHTS), Ice-Classed Platform Support Vessels (PSV), Ice Management and Services and Ship Management.
-The business is focused on offshore and ice-breaking services in the harshest and most demanding environments in the world.
-The Group has approximately 400 employees and its revenue for 2023 amounted to MSEK 607.
-The Company's series B share is listed at Nasdaq First North Growth Market.
-For further information, please visit: www. vikingsupply.com.
+Viking Supply Ships AB (Publ.) is the parent company of a shipping Group domiciled in Gothenburg, Sweden.
+Viking Supply Ships AB (publ.) is operating within the segment Ice-classed Anchor Handling Tug Supply vessels (AHTS).
+Its fleet of highend AHTS-vessels is capable of working in the harshest and most demanding environments in the world.
+The company's B-share is listed on NASDAQ First North Growth Market.
+For more details, see www.vikingsupply.com.